gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 Generate a quine that uses quasiquote instead of list or cons, even if the host language doesn't support it.
 In Scheme, we define a small interpreter that does support quasiquote, then run it relationally within `evalo`.

-### Validate the test suite run once it has completed

-Look over the test run output to verify that there are no test failures.
-Failures are loud and obnoxious, so they should be easy to spot.

-The output will also mention the names of a few generated files, `generated-by-challenge-N.scm` for some N.  Review these files to sanity check them.

-Edit and re-run some examples to validate output (e.g. intentionally change queries or their expected outputs to break tests and see their output for yourself).
-Each challenge may be run independently: `scheme --script challenge-N.scm` for any N in {1..7}

 ### Continue exploring

 #### Review the relational interpreter implementations